-Dr S Adams (Head of Department), Mr P Butler, Miss W Crocker, Ms S Islam, Mr B Jacques-Parr, Mrs R Levett, Miss L McKenzie, Mr C Newman, Miss A Newton, Mrs O Oshilaja, Mrs S Puri, Mrs F Reardon-Brown, Mrs C Scott-Powell, Mr J Stayt, Mr F Usiagwu
+Dr S Adams (Head of Department), Mr P Butler, Miss W Crocker, Mrs P Gaut, Ms S Islam, Mr B Jacques-Parr, Dr J Kaur, Mrs R Levett, Mr C Newman, Mrs O Oshilaja, Mrs S Puri, Mrs C Scott-Powell, Mrs A Samuda, Mr J Stayt, Mr F Usiagwu

-Mrs H Buocikova, Miss R Ellis, Mrs L Harris, Mrs L Lancaster (chief technician), Mrs R Moreton, Mr A Parkinson
+Mrs H Buocikova, Miss R Ellis, Mrs L Harris, Mrs L Lancaster (chief technician), Mrs S Martin, Mr A Parkinson

 Key Stage 3